In the United States, as in much of the world, TBI is a common cause of death and disability.

 Basilar skull fracture may result in the following:

-Leakage of CSF from the nose (CSF rhinorrhea) or ear (CSF otorrhea)
+Leakage of CSF from the nose or throat (CSF rhinorrhea) or into the middle ear (CSF otorrhea)

 Blood behind the tympanic membrane (hemotympanum) or in the external ear canal if the tympanic membrane has ruptured

 Ecchymosis behind the ear (Battle sign) or in the periorbital area (raccoon eyes)